TheMEMOLab/Functional-Meta-Omics-Bioinformatics-in-Action/docs/HPC-101-WorkingWithSigma2.md

 The HPC clusters are resources that are shared between many users, and to ensure fair use everyone must do their computations by submitting jobs through a queue system (batch system) that will execute the applications on the available resources.
 In our case Slurm is used as workload manager and job scheduler.

 When you log in to a cluster, you are logged in to a login node shared by all users.
 The login nodes are meant for logging in, copying files, editing, compiling, running short tests (no more than a couple of minutes), submitting jobs, checking job status, etc. If you are unsure about the basic interaction with Unix-like systems, here is a good resource to start with.
-Jobs started via Slurm run on the compute nodes.
+Jo`bs started via Slurm run on the compute nodes.

->[!Warning]
+>[<div class="callout callout-warning">
+  <div class="callout-title">🚨 Warning</div>
+  This will overwrite existing files.
+</div>]
 > **NEVER RUN A JOB IN THE LOGIN NODE!!!
 THE LOGIN NODE IS ONLY FOR LOOKING AND MANAGING FILES, INSTALLING SOFTWARE AND WRITE SCRIPTS**

 There are two ways for doing this: